huaminghuangtw/Evergreen-Notes/Permanent-Notes/escape-competition-through-authenticity.md

 ---
 title: Escape competition through authenticity
 created: 2024-11-18T09:18:12
-modified: 2025-08-26T14:33:26
+modified: 2025-08-29T08:30:45
 ---

 > _“Everything popular is wrong.” — Oscar Wilde_

-> _“To escape from the world means that one's mind is not concerned with the opinions of the world.” — Dogen_
+> _“To escape from the world means that one’s mind is not concerned with the opinions of the world.” — Dogen_

 > _“Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.
 The wise warrior avoids the battle.” — Sun Tzu_ [^1]